Ducr/react-antd-admin/README.md

 ## Introduction

-react-antd-admin is a middle and back-office solution based on React Hooks, Vite, and TypeScript.
+Secondary development based on the react-antd-admin backend management system. react-antd-admin is a middle and back-office solution based on React Hooks, Vite, and TypeScript.
 It aims to help you quickly build enterprise-level middle and back-office projects, with no additional configuration required, ready to use out of the box.

 ## Features